getodk/docs/docs/central-api-form-management.rst

 **DELETE /v1/projects/{projectId}/forms/{xmlFormId}/draft**

-Once a Draft Form is deleted, its definition and any Form Attachments associated with it will be removed.
+.. raw:: html

-You will not be able to delete the draft if there is no published version of the form.
+  <p>Once a Draft Form is deleted, its definition and any Form Attachments associated with it will be removed.</p><p>You will not be able to delete the draft if there is no published version of the form.</p>

 .. dropdown:: Request